 Input Name or Output Name field - use to label the buttons in the Switching pane (and on the Switching page).

-Restore to Default (red) button - click to open the Warning dialog box below, which requires you to select the Yes button to restore the currently selected input or output to its factory default settings.
+Type the name in the field and press Enter on the keyboard.
+Partone to Default (red) button - click to open the Warning dialog box below, which requires you to select the Yes button to restore the currently selected input or output to its factory default settings.